 How do we sign up?

-Complete a registration form.
+Complete a registration packet.
 Upon receipt of completed forms, new clients will be contacted to set up an initial in-person screening assessment.

 Tell me about the therapy horses.